EtiNL/EtiNL.github.io/_posts/2024-09-10-Large-Sieves.md

 ## Goal

-Study the **additive analytic large sieve** and apply it to problems of equidistribution in number theory.
+Study the **additive analytic large sieve** and aapply it to problems of equidistribution in number theory.
 Compare classical bounds (Gallagher) to the sharp form (Selberg).
 Derive arithmetic corollaries.

 ## TLDR